Franky1/Streamlit-Selenium/README.md

 ## Proxy :sunglasses:

 Because some websites block requests based on countries (aka geoip blocking) or from certain IP ranges, a proxy can be used to bypass this.
 The example app has a checkbox to enable a proxy.
-The proxy is a free socks5 proxy from a public list and is not very reliable.
-Therefore, the example is not very stable with enabled proxies and can fail sometimes.
+You can choose between socks4 and socks5 proxies.
+However, socks4 does not work at all.
+The socks5 proxy is a free socks5 proxy from a public list and is not very reliable.
+Therefore, the example is not very stable with enabled proxies and can fail quite often.

 ## Pitfalls :triangular_flag_on_post: